 The most common symptom of bladder cancer is blood in the urine.
 The urine may appear brown, rust colored, or it may have visible blood clots in it.
 Typically, bloody urine is intermittent, meaning it may appear one day and disappear another.
 This does not mean there is not a problem or that it goes away.
 Anytime blood appears in the urine, even if there is no pain, it should be reported to your doctor.

-Irritation to the bladder can effect how it holds and passes urine.
+Irritation to the bladder can affect how it holds and passes urine.
 Symptoms of irritation include:

 Later stages of cancer may cause: